🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 What does the Missed Schedule error mean?

-Scheduled Post TriggerScheduled Post Trigger will help you check whether posts set for scheduled publishing have been correctly published.
-If not, it will automatically change them to published.
-The plugin works by checking whether WordPress has recently missed any scheduled publishing dates every time someone visits your website.
+Scheduled Post TriggerScheduled Post Trigger will help you check if posts set for scheduled publishing were published correctly.
+If not, it will automatically change their status to published.
+The plugin works by checking if WordPress has recently missed any scheduled publication dates every time someone visits your website.
 If it finds any instances of missed schedule errors, it will take those posts and publish them immediately.
-In other words, the plugin works by adding a cron job that checks if your website is missing cron jobs.
-This method may sound redundant, but it works.
-Additionally, the plugin does not require any special configuration and starts working automatically after installation and activation.Download Link
+In other words, the plugin works by adding a cron job that checks if your site is missing cron jobs.
+This method might sound redundant, but it works.
+Additionally, the plugin doesn't require any special configuration and starts working automatically after installation and activation.Download Link

 define('DISABLE_WP_CRON',true);

-2. Set up scheduled tasks on the server.
-Taking cPanel as an example, enter cPanel and then find Cron jobs.3.
-Add a scheduled task as shown in the figure:Set the execution time and frequency according to your actual situation.
-Usually, do not set the frequency too high, as it may cause server resource strain.
-If you are using a VPS, add the scheduled task yourself with the following command:
+2. Set up a cron job on the server.
+Taking cPanel as an example, enter cPanel and then find Cron Jobs.3.
+Add a cron job.
+The method is shown in the figure:Set the execution time and frequency yourself according to the actual situation.
+Usually, do not set the frequency too high, as it may cause high server resource usage.
+If you are using a VPS, add the cron job yourself with the following command:

 Wget -O /dev/null http://你的网址.com/wp-cron.php?doing_wp_cron